KjellKod/g3log/docs/API.md

 # API description
-Most of the API that you need for using g3log is described in this readme.
-For more API documentation and examples please continue to read the [API readme](API.markdown).
+Please read this document to understand how to use the g3log API to integrate it with your code.
 Examples of what you will find here are:

 * Logging API: LOG calls
 * Contract API: CHECK calls